ALE Ricci-flat Kahler surfaces and weighted projective spaces: Abstract

 \section{Abstract}

 We show that the explicit ALE Ricci-flat K\"ahler metrics constructed by Eguchi-Hanson, Gibbons-Hawking, Hitchin and Kronheimer, and their free quotients are metrics obtained by Tian-Yau techniques.
 The proof relies on a construction of good compactifications of $\QQ-$Gorenstein deformations of quotient surface singularities as log del Pezzo surfaces with only cyclic quotient singularities at infinity.
-We provide an intrinsic geometric description of the compactifications.